-If you’ve found yourself on this page, chances are you’re curious about whether those nagging thoughts at work of “I’m not good enough” or “How did I even get here?” could mean you’re dealing with Imposter Syndrome.
-I’ve created this list of ‘Ten Signs You Have Imposter Syndrome’ as a helpful guide to understanding the symptoms and offering insights into some of the most common ways it affects your confidence.
+If you’ve found yourself on this page, chances are you’re curious about whether those nagging thoughts at work of “I’m not good enough” or “How did I even get here?” are actually signs you have imposter syndrome.
+This quick guide to ‘Ten Signs You Have Imposter Syndrome’ will help you recognise common symptoms and see how they quietly chip away at your confidence.

 1. Constant self-doubt and negative self-talk: You regularly question whether you’re good enough, no matter how much experience or success you’ve had.
 There’s a lingering sense that you’re not as capable as others think you are.
 You engage in an internal dialogue that is critical, harsh, or dismissive of your capabilities.